Skip to main content

 With this insight, the board designer ensures that the designs are manufacturable.
 This, in turn, reduces the cost, and the product can be delivered in a minimum turnaround time.

-After the lamination process, the laminated board is loaded on a panel of exit material on the drill bed.
+The drilling process begins after lamination.
+The laminated boards are loaded on a panel of exit material on the drill bed.
 The exit material lessens the burr formation.
 Burr is the protruding part of copper formed when the drill spindle penetrates through the board.

 On top of this panel, more stack-ups are loaded and are carefully aligned.
 In the end, a sheet of aluminum foil is placed over this entire stack-up.
 The Aluminium foil avoids entry burr and also dissipates the heat generated by the rapidly spinning drill bit.

-Once the required number of holes are drilled, the boards are sent for the deburring and desmearing process.
+Once the required number of holes is drilled, the boards are sent for the deburring and desmearing process.

 Tool geometries must be considered since the quality of the drilled hole is crucial.
 High-speed steel (HSS) and tungsten carbide (WC) are commonly used drill bit materials for drilling composites.